Valkyria Chronicles (video game): Reception

 Valkyria Chronicles has received very favorable reviews from numerous sources, including writers for IGN, RPGFan, G4TV's X-Play, and GameTrailers.
 Kevin VanOrd of GameSpot was impressed with the title's gameplay design, noting that it gave players a new sense of tactical freedom absent in other games of the same genre via the removal of certain staples such as a grid-based map.
 Some reviewers enjoyed the active and strategic nature of combat.
 According to Game Revolution's Chris Hudak, "nail-gnawingly tense" situations kept the player emotionally involved in the game.
 Both the game's story and the way in which it was presented were cited as strong points.
 Longevity was also attributed to the game, with James Quentin Clark of RPGFan noting that, "the game gets better the more you play it."
 While pleased overall, multiple reviewers criticized the artificial intelligence of enemy forces.
-Others stated that the third-person camera interfered with the ability to shoot effectively in certain situations.

 Sales

 Despite receiving positive press, sales of the game have been mixed.
 While it sold 77,000 copies in its first week of release in Japan and a further 81,000 during its budget release, the game only sold 33,000 copies in the United States during November 2008.
 The game failed to reach the top 100 sold software in the month of November; it was the 93rd best-selling game in Japan in 2008, selling 141,589 copies.
 Despite weak initial North American sales, Valkyria Chronicles recovered with sales sharply increasing in April 2009 following a price cut and the simultaneous release of an anime based on the game.
 Approximately a year after the game's initial release, both producer Ryutaro Nonaka and gamers surveyed by Famitsu stated interest in a sequel to the game.
-As of 2015, the PS3 version has shipped 1million units worldwide.
+As of 2015, the PS3 version had shipped over one million units worldwide.

 The 2014 PC version of the game exceeded its publisher's expectations, topping the Steam sales charts on the day of its release, ahead of the then also recently launched games Call of Duty: Advanced Warfare and Assassin's Creed Unity.
 It also received favorable reviews, with a Metacritic score of 85.
-By April 2017, the PC version of the game had sold about 700,000 copies on Steam.
-As of April 2018, the Steam version has sold about 940,000 copies.
+As of March 2015, it sold over 200,000 copies on Steam, exceeding expectations.
+As of April 2018, the Steam version was estimated to have sold about 940,000 copies.
 The remastered PS4 version has sold 39,071 copies in Japan as of December 2016.
-In total, the game sold about 2 million copies across all platforms.
+In total, the game sold about two million copies across all platforms.